 The final boundary recommendations are those presented to the School Board by the Superintendent of Schools.
-The recommendations are the result of the considerations used to review school boundaries, IZone Voice Committee, community input, and School Board input.
+The recommendations are the result of the considerations used to review school boundaries, School Boundary Committee, community input, and School Board input.

-The IZone Voice Committee formed of 28 community members will share their committee recommendation for school boundary changes with the Superintendent and School Board at a workshop in January.
+The School Boundary Committee formed of 28 community members will share their recommendations for school boundary changes with the Superintendent and School Board at a workshop in January.
 The School Board votes on the recommendations as presented by the Superintendent of Schools at the Public Hearings scheduled in February and March.

-Parents and the community are involved early in the boundary process through Innovation Zone meetings held throughout the County during the months of October through November.
-Innovation Zone (IZone) meetings, IZone Voice Committee Public Hearings and Public Hearings are outlined in the Boundary Process Timeline.
+Parents and the community are involved early in the boundary process through Innovation Zone (IZone) meetings held throughout the District during the months of October and November.
+IZone meetings, School Boundary Committee Public Hearings and, Public Hearings are outlined in the Boundary Process Timeline.

-15. Are boundary proposals arranged in any order of preference?
-Is the board going to pick one of the existing proposals or could it be something else?
+13. Are boundary proposals arranged in any order of preference?
+Is the Board going to pick one of the existing proposals or could it be something else?

 Many schools in the southwestern protion of Broward County exceed school facility capacity and may not meet Level of Service (LOS).
 Boundary changes may be required to relieve overcrowding at these schools.